jvalue/jayvee/apps/docs/docs/user/intro/update.md

 # How to update Jayvee

-Jayvee is constently getting updates as a dedicated team of developers diligently addresses performance issues and incorporates new features to meet the evolving needs of its user base.
+Jayvee is consistently getting updates.
+To ensure you use the most recent version, please regularly update the interpreter and VSCode extension.

 ### Update Jayvee + Extension